-• Is terminal access available?
+• Accessing terminal

 • HTTPS connection displays mixed-mode notice